• Skip to primary navigation

 Cherry Almond Cake

-This easy recipe for a delicious and moist Cherry Almond Cake has a delicate almond flavour and is studded with fresh, juicy and sweet cherries.
+This easy recipe for a tender and moist Cherry Almond Cake has a delicate almond flavour and is studded with delicious fresh sweet cherries.

 Colander full of freshly washed cherries.